MontclairRobotics/Crescendo-Old/README.md

 # Crescendo2024
 ---
-### The story of Icarus is not to avoid the sun, but to make better wings.
+### The lesson to be gained from the story of Icarus is not to avoid the sun, but to make better wings!